Castlevania

 The word “Dracula” is Romanian for “Son of Dracul” or “Son of the Dragon”, a reference to his father Vlad II, also known as Vlad Dracul or Vlad the Dragon, who was a member of the Order of the Dragon.
 A dragon could be seen in the artwork of Vampire Voivode, and Dracula has a similar looking Dragon Form in Castlevania: Lords of Shadow 2.

-The Zombie Vampire debut in the OCG with the release of Battle of Chaos.
-The OCG Japanese name of The Zombie Vampire is “真血公ヴァンパイア” meaning “True Blood Prince Vampire”. “真血公” comes with the yomigana “ジ・アンデット” to enforce that it should be read as “The Undead”.
+The Zombie Vampire debuted in the OCG with the release of Battle of Chaos.
+The OCG Japanese name of The Zombie Vampire is “真血公ヴァンパイア” meaning “True Blood Lord Vampire”. “真血公” comes with the yomigana “ジ・アンデット” to enforce that it should be read as “The Undead”.
 In the TCG, the “Undead” Monster Type is being localised as “Zombie”.

 The design of The Zombie Vampire bears a resemblance to True Dracula from Castlevania: The Dracula X Chronicles.
 In his third form, Dracula transformed his cloak into wings, allowing him to fly around during the fight.
 In the artwork of The Zombie Vampire, Dracula’s Castle could be seen in the background.